econnolly27/spotifyonrepeat/README.md

 # spotifyonrepeat

-# Small program to log Spotify "On Repeat playlist" contents
+Small program to log Spotify "On Repeat playlist" contents

+By Erin Connolly @econnolly27